InfOmics/PANPROVA/README.md

 Subsequently, the resultant set of genes is randomly picked for transposition according to a given probability.
 <br/>

 Lastly, the new genome is added to the population and the process is repeated until the desired number of genomes is produced.
 Every time a new genome is produced, its parenting relationships are recorded.
 In particular, the information regarding the genome from which it has been cloned is stored.
 In addition, for each gene in the new genome, the information regarding the parent gene is stored. for vertically transmitted genes, such information reports the identifiers of the gene present in the parent genome.
-For duplicated genes, such information reports the identification of the paralog gene from which the gene has been duplicated. for horizontally transmitted genes, such information is null.
-See example 5 of the figure.
+For duplicated genes, such information reports the identification of the paralog gene from which the gene has been duplicated.
+For horizontally transmitted genes, such information is null.
+See example 5 of the Figure.

 ----